Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block id="scoring" heading="Scoring" icon="score" class="force-page-break-before" icontint="purple" %}}

-Any of your sheep that are not **in an enclosed meadow** ( = fences on all sides), score nothing.
+Any of your Sheeple that are **not in an enclosed meadow** ( = fences on all sides), **score nothing**.
 Facedown tiles should be considered as "closed on all sides".

-For every sheep that remains, add the score of its meadow.
+For every Sheeple that remains, add the score of its meadow.
 * Each tile inside the meadow is +1 point.
 * Each _neutral sheep_ inside the meadow is also +1 point.